-The Celosia flower is a half hardy annual that reaches from 30 cm to 1.2 metres in height.
+The Celosia flower is a half hardy annual that reaches from one to four feet (30 cm to 1.2 m) in height.

 Celosia plants are also known as Cockscomb and flower from summer and on into the early autumn.